 Methodological training expected of core advisees

-- At least a 2-course sequence in game theory
+- Take the 2-course sequence in game theory

-- At least a 2-course sequence in statistics or econometrics (encompassing linear and non-linear regression methods)
+- Take the 2-course sequence in statistics or econometrics

-- At least one course in more applied caual inference, such as:
+- Take at least one in more applied causal inference, such as:

 - Green’s experiments course